TejaswiRaj/Tejaswi_NAT/Tejaswi_NAT/README.txt

 	If no match, print "No nat match for " IP:port done
 ================================================================================
+With the same set of input lines in the NAT and FLOW, along with some additional error conditions I have tested the outputs.

 Improvement opportunities:
 * In the list, the first entries ended up as null elements.
 Instead of fixing it, due to time constraints I've skipped the entry through an 'if' condition.
 * The search operation can be optimized further to avoid repeated comparison with earlier elements